 So, how do we prepare for the inevitable, not the improbable, in the seasons of life?
 Not what is unlikely to happen but what is likely to happen.

 What do you need to be ready for in this coming year?
-Is it a new school, marriage, work, starting a family, raising kids, teenagers heading to college or leaving home, welcoming your children’s partners, becoming a grandparent or something else?
+Is it a new job or deciding to leave your job, raising kids or hoping to start a family, teenagers heading to college or getting through high school, welcoming your children’s partners or a family marriage, becoming a grandparent or an upcoming surgery?

 With a little bit of preparation we can be ready for the predictable and unpredictable.